dklaputa/PlaneWarGame/README.md

 - "Missiles": Tracking missiles
 - "Power": Full force

-Each skill will cost you 100 point, you can get int by killing the enemy.
+Each skill will cost you 100 points, you can get point by killing the enemy.

 Some screenshots: